This post may contain affiliate links. Please read our disclosure policy.

 More Small Batch Apple Recipes

 Love apples?
-Try these small batch recipes:
+Try these easy recipes:

 Ways To Use Leftover Ingredients